 Sometimes the hardest things to draw are the things I'm most used to seeing.
 I think sometimes I'm so used to seeing certain things or places, that I forget to actually look.

 I'm working on sketching things more as I'm seeing them, or shortly thereafter when they're still fresh in my mind.
+The following is a sketch of a narrow strip of land in the frozen Mississippi River.

+You would think that, having lived my whole life in Minnesota, painting snow would come easily.
+It doesn't.
 I spent all day Saturday trying my best with watercolour.
 I used Arches Bright White watercolour paper, since I wanted the highlights of the snow to be as white as I could get.

 Today I tried again using oils.
 We've had a lot of fog the past few days, and in the mornings everything is covered in frost.
 It's breathtakingly beautiful.
 I started two small oil paintings based on the view I had of this out my window.
 It doesn't look like much yet, but this is the first coat of one of them.